The Man Who Came Out Only at Night: Variants

-In an Italian tale from Valle del Viù, in Piedmont, with the title Per virtù di questa scatola ("By virtue of this box"), a snake appears to a king and requests one of his daughters as his bride.
+In an Italian tale from Valle del Viù, in Piedmont, with the title Per virtù dë sta scàtola and translated as Per virtù di questa scatola ("By virtue of this box"), a snake appears to a king and requests one of his daughters as his bride.
 The youngest princess agrees to marry him, and discovers he becomes a handsome youth at night.
 Later, the princess's elder sister pay them a visit and spy on their brother-in-law through a keyhole, then steal his snakeskin.
 The youth, feeling betrayed, warns the princess they must depart, but gives the princess a magic box she can use to fulfill her wishes.
 The princess then finds work at a bakery and makes the place prosper.
 Soon, she draws the attention of some local admirers, who try to court her.
 The princess, however, forces the first admirer to spend the whole night making bread for her.
 For the second one, she glues him to a door and forces him to open and close a door.
 Humiliated, the men call some guards to arrest the girl, but she uses the magic box and forces the guards to kick and slap each other.
 Finally, the princess is brought to a public trial, where she uses the box again to humiliate the whole town, by forcing the locals and the praetor to kiss a donkey's behind.